gardner/vibe-athon/docs/ship/staging-hand-in.md

 ## Before You Arrive

 - Run the [QA checklist](/ship/qa-checklist).
-- Save your final zip as `Team-Name.zip`.
+- Save your final zip as `team-name.zip`.
 - Prepare a one-sentence summary for the staging log.

 ## Staging Portal Upload